MohamadZeini/Finding-Donors-for-Charity-Supervised-Learning/README.md

 # Project: Finding Donors for CharityML
 ## Supervised Machine Learning

+To see the project refer to finding_donors.ipynb file.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: